jupyter/docker-stacks/README.md

 Visiting `http://<hostname>:10000/?token=<token>` in a browser loads JupyterLab,
 where:

-- `hostname` is the name of the computer running Docker
+- The `hostname` is the name of the computer running Docker
-- `token` is the secret token printed in the console.
+- The `token` is the secret token printed in the console.

 The container remains intact for restart after the Server exits.